aodn/ogcapi-java/CICD.md

 This project includes a CI/CD pipeline for automating the build and deployment process.
 The pipeline includes the following steps:

 1. **Build the Docker container:**
-   - Automated step to build the Docker container whenever changes are pushed to the repository.
+   - Automated steps to build the Docker container whenever changes are pushed to the repository.

 2. **Scan the container (Optional):**
    - Optional automated step to scan the Docker container for security vulnerabilities.